-Note: To access this page in the future, just press Alt+0 if you use Internet Explorer, or Alt Shift 0 if you are in Firefox.
+Note: To access this page in the future, just press Alt+0 if you use Internet Explorer, or Alt Shift 0 if you are in Mozilla Firefox or Google Chrome.
 And depending on what browser and screen reader you are using, you may still have to press the enter key on the link after pressing the shortcut key.

 What you can expect on this page